Coronavirus vaccination - FAQs for employers

 - An unreasonable refusal to allow time off for vaccination amid a global pandemic could be a breach of trust and confidence, which could prompt constructive dismissal claims.

 - Employment law issues aside, there could be negative PR implications from refusing to allow staff to attend vaccination appointments.

 There is no legal requirement for employees to be paid for time off, although there are calls for this right to be introduced.
+In practice, many employers will allow paid time off for medical appointments.
 Some employers may wish to offer paid time off as an incentive (see above).